zammad/zammad-documentation/appendix/backup-and-restore/migrate-hosts.rst

          .. note::

             This step is only needed, if one of the following points is met:

-               * The source and destination Zammad-Version are not the same
+               * The source and destination Zammad versions are not the same
-               * The Zammad-installation is not a source code installation²
+               * The Zammad installation is not a source code installation
-               * The Zammad-Backup is not an Export from Hosted-Setup
+               * The Zammad backup is not an export from our hosted setup

-            Full-Dumps for source code installations are not covered, however, basically the same below applies to you: You have to ensure that the environments and application files are overwritten with the new / correct version.
+            Full dumps for source code installations are not covered, however, basically the same below applies to you: You have to ensure that the environments and application files are overwritten with the new / correct version.